 An Edward Tull was noted in the 1736 overseers records as being of the “Green Dragon.”
 This is likely to be an inn, but it could just be the name of the house.
 However it would seem plausible to me to assume this was a drinking establishment, but that is just an assumption.

-In 1789 the Court Rolls for Midgham bring evidence by noting John Swain and that he lived at the sign of the "Waggon and Horses" but that previously it was known as the "Green Dragon."
-So the inn changed names and it is interesting to note that a document from 1831 says the inn had fallen down.
-It is interesting to note that the "Coach and Horses" on the A4 had opened by 1833.
+In 1789 the Court Rolls for Midgham bring evidence by noting John Swain and that he lived at the sign of the “Waggon and Horses” but that previously it was known as the “Green Dragon.”
+So the inn changed names and it is interesting to note that a document from 1831 says the inn had fallen down and that the “Coach and Horses” on the A4 had opened by 1833.

 So this inn started as the Green Dragon when the boundary most likely put it in Midgham.
 Yes to the first part but in 1654 documents note “Little-moore” as being in Colthrop, oh and yes it has been written Littlemoor, Littlemore, Little-moore, etc. The inn appears to be in a piece of land which was in Colthrop and then due to border changes became Midgham but now seems to largely be in Thatcham, the Colthrop section.